jiankangren/ecrts_2020_pytorch_experiment/README.md

     git apply path/to/this/repo/enable_pytorch_cu_mask.patch
     ```

- 5. (This may not be necessary, but I had to do it to get PyTorch to compile on
+ 5. (This may not be necessary, and appears to have been fixed in recent
-    my system.)
-Fix some code that doesn't want to compile on AMD GPUs:
+    versions of PyTorch.)
+Fix some code that doesn't compile on AMD GPUs:
       1. Open `caffe2/operators/hip/relu_op.hip`
       2. Find the line `__floats2half2_rn(xx.x > 0.0f ? xx.x : 0.0f, xx.y > 0.0f ? xx.y : 0.0f);`
       3. Add a `(float)` cast before every `xx.x` and `xx.y` in that line.